TimeEval/TimeEval/docs/user/usage-timeeval.md

     ####################
     dm = MultiDatasetManager([
         Path("<datasets-folder>")  # e.g. ./timeeval-datasets
-        # you can multiple folder with an index-File to the MultiDatasetManager
+        # you can add multiple folders with an index-File to the MultiDatasetManager
     ])
     # A DatasetManager reads the index-File and allows you to access dataset metadata,
     # the datasets itself, or provides utilities to filter datasets by their metadata.
     # - select ALL available datasets
     # datasets = dm.select()
     # - select datasets from Daphnet collection
-    dataset = dm.select(collection="Daphnet")
+    datasets = dm.select(collection="Daphnet")
     # - select datasets with at least 2 anomalies
     # datasets = dm.select(min_anomalies=2)
     # - select multivariate datasets with a maximum contamination of 10%